GSA/Section508.gov/_pages/manage/2025-05-09-playbook-template.md

 </div>

 ## Related Resources
+### Templates, Tools, and Resources
+This list provides links to templates, tools and resources mentioned in throughout this play.
+* Strategic Plan Template (DOCX)
+* Policy Framework Template (DOCX)
+* ART
+* ACR Editor

 ### Checklist Quick Links
 This list provides links to resources mentioned in both the Basic and Advanced checklists.
 * Links that were in checklist
 * Links that were in checklist
 * Links that were in checklist

-### Templates, Tools, and Resources
-Additional templates, tools, and resources you can use to plan and execute objectives.
-* Strategic Plan Template (DOCX)
-* Policy Framework Template (DOCX)
-* ART
-* ACR Editor

 ### Related Resources & Guidance
 Additional items not included in the guidance or checklists provided in this play.